Particle physics - LHC - ATLAS

 $t\bar{t}H$ and $t\bar{t}W$ Production in Multilepton Final States

-Contributed to measurements using $80\ \mathrm{fb}^{-1}$ of proton-proton collision data at $\sqrt{s} = 13\ \mathrm{TeV}$, focusing on the same-sign dilepton plus hadronic $\tau$ channel.
-Led data-driven background estimation employing a fake-factor (ABCD) method, optimized multivariate discriminants, and supported framework and MC production development.
+Contributed to measurements using $80\ \mathrm{fb}^{-1}$ of proton-proton collision data at $\sqrt{s_{NN}} = 13\ \mathrm{TeV}$, focusing on the same-sign dilepton plus hadronic tau ($\tau$) channel.
+Led data-driven background estimation employing a fake-factor (ABCD) method, optimised multivariate discriminants, and supported framework and Monte Carlo (MC) production development.
 Results were presented at ICHEP 2020.

 Flavour-Tagging Calibration for LHC Run 2

-Developed and maintained pseudo-continuous b-tagging calibration tools using $139\ \mathrm{fb}^{-1}$ of proton-proton collision data at $\sqrt{s} = 13\ \mathrm{TeV}$.
-Built validation and visualization utilities based on CDI files, enhancing consistency across ATLAS releases and analysis readiness.
+Developed and maintained pseudo‑continuous b‑tagging calibration tools using \(139\ \mathrm{fb}^{-1}\) of proton‑proton collision data at $\sqrt{s_{NN}} = 13\ \mathrm{TeV}$.
+Built validation and visualisation utilities based on CDI files, enhancing consistency across ATLAS releases and analysis readiness.
+The results published in

 Key Physics Analyses